-specific training options that match the customer's capabilities
+specific training options that match the customer's capabilities; and

-specific job modifications and/or accommodations necessary to achieve the employment goal
+specific job modifications and/or accommodations necessary to achieve the employment goal.

-The VR1837, Report for Vocational Evaluation, or the typed report must contain the original handwritten signature of the vocational evaluator who conducted the evaluation.
+The VR1837, Report for Vocational Evaluation, or the typed report must contain the signature of the vocational evaluator who conducted the evaluation.
+For more information, refer to 3.11.1 Documentation and Signatures.

 When requested on VR1836, Vocational Evaluation Referral, or on the service authorization, the vocational evaluator must complete a feedback session with the customer, the customer's representative, if any, and the VR counselor, to review the evaluator's recommendations and the customer's vocational interests, strengths, and challenges.